jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Our hero fights hard to defeat the bad guys, but his superior morality, justice, and heroism aren't enough.
 He's often too weak or unskilled, and the villain beats him bloody.
 On the verge of failure, the hero needs to find something that'll turn the tide in his favor.
 He seeks, sees, and reaches for his salvation: a tool or a weapon, like a gun, magic wand, or lightsaber.

 Will our hero reach it first, or will the enemy?
-We, in the audience, like extras in the story, hold our breath because the story's society is controlled not by marches, protests, or rules, but by which character holds the levers of power.
+In the audience, like extras in the story, we hold our breath because the story's society is controlled not by marches, protests, or rules, but by which character holds the levers of power.
 The wielder is the victor.
 The victor writes the laws.

 This lesson was worth repeating.
 It's the biggest thing Main Street must learn to improve our way of life.